airpair/ntiered-aws-docker-terraform-guide/post.md

 $ open "http://$(terraform output elb.hostname)"
 ```

 The above command will open a web browser.
-If you get an connection error, it is likely the DNS has not propogated in time and you should try again after a few minutes.
+If you get an connection error, it is likely the DNS has not propagated in time and you should try again after a few minutes.

 Configure OpenVPN server and generate client config
 ---------------------------------------------------